smart-data-models/dataModel.GBFS/station_information/doc/spec.md

                   - coordinates
                 type: object
               station_id:
-                description: 'Identifier of a station.'
+                description: Identifier of a station.
                 type: string
               vehicle_capacity:
                 additionalProperties:
                   type: number
-                description: 'An object where each key is a vehicle_type_id and the value is a number presenting the total number of vehicles of this type that can park within the station_area (added in v2.1-RC).'
+                description: An object where each key is a vehicle_type_id and the value is a number presenting the total number of vehicles of this type that can park within the station_area (added in v2.1-RC).
                 type: object
               vehicle_type_capacity:
                 additionalProperties:
                   type: number
-                description: 'An object where each key is a vehicle_type_id and the value is a number representing the total docking points installed at this station for each vehicle type (added in v2.1-RC).'
+                description: An object where each key is a vehicle_type_id and the value is a number representing the total docking points installed at this station for each vehicle type (added in v2.1-RC).
                 type: object
             required:
               - station_id